sezanzeb/input-remapper/README.md

 An easy to use tool to change the behaviour of your input devices.
-Supports `X11`, `Wayland`, key/button combinations, programmable macros, joysticks, wheels, triggers, keys, mouse-movements and much more.
+Supports `X11`, `Wayland`, key/button combinations, programmable macros, joysticks, wheels, triggers, keyboards, mouse-movements and much more.
 Maps any input to any other input.
 This tool may also be helpful for those with repetitive strain issues.

 <p align="center">
 <a href="readme/installation.md">Installation</a></br>